Special Types of Courses

 A petition to undertake Independent Study, available on the Office of Undergraduate Education (OUE) website, requires two signatures:

-• That of the Allston Burr Resident Dean, which signifies that the proposal satisfies the guidelines and has been signed by the advisor.
+- That of the Allston Burr Resident Dean, which signifies that the proposal satisfies the guidelines and has been signed by the advisor.
 Resident Deans will refer questions concerning guidelines to the Office of Undergraduate Education.

 The petition also requires an outline of the student’s proposed project.
-The full petition must be submitted to the Allston Burr Resident Dean for approval, ordinarily in the first week of the term.
-The completed petition paperwork, including the proposal, must then be submitted to the OUE, ordinarily before the enrollment deadline.
-Once final approval is granted by the OUE, the Allston Burr Resident Dean must lift the advising hold in my.harvard for the student to register.
+Prior to registering for the course, the full proposal must be submitted to the Allston Burr Resident Dean for approval, ordinarily no later than the first week of the term during which the independent study will take place.
+The completed petition paperwork, including the proposal, must then be submitted to the Office of Undergraduate Education (OUE), which will review and approve the petition.
+Finally, the Allston Burr Resident Dean must grant permission to enroll in the course.
 Any change-of-course petition that is filed to add, drop, or withdraw from Independent Study also requires the approval of the Allston Burr Resident Dean.
-A separate petition, properly completed, must be filed for each half-course of Independent Study.
+A separate petition, properly completed, must be filed for each course of Independent Study.

 The advisor will assist the student in the development of a plan for Independent Study and provide guidance but not regular instruction.
-Independent Study does not imply formal instruction and should not be confused with tutorials, seminars, or with directed or Supervised Reading and Research courses offered by several academic departments and committees.
+Independent Study does not imply regular formal instruction and should not be confused with tutorials, seminars, or with directed or Supervised Reading and Research courses offered by several academic departments and committees.
 (Supervised Reading and Research courses are generally numbered 91 or 910 and normally receive letter grades.)
-A student enrolled in Independent Study must undertake to work independently.
+A student enrolled in Independent Study must undertake work independently.
 Classroom work, regular instruction, and group projects are inadmissible.
 Students whose projects include interviews or research involving human subjects should contact the Undergraduate Research Training Program before submitting their independent study petition.

 The advisor will submit a midterm grade based on a preliminary written report by the student of his or her activities.
-At the beginning of the Reading Period, the student must submit to the advisor an analytical paper concerning the term’s work.
+At the beginning of the Reading Period, the student must submit to the advisor a substantial analytical paper concerning the term’s work.
 A simple description or report of the term’s activities is not by itself adequate.
 In the case of artistic practice or performance, evidence of substantial accomplishment should be supplied in lieu of written work.

 The granting of credit will be determined by the advisor.
 In those cases where the advisor is not a voting member of a Harvard Faculty, then the Chair, Director of Undergraduate Studies, or Head Tutor of the department, or equivalent officer with voting membership in a Harvard Faculty, must review and approve the petition and the grade assigned by the advisor.
 Independent Study is graded “Pass” or “Fail.”
 The advisor will submit a copy of the student’s paper and a brief statement about his or her work for inclusion in the student’s folder in the Resident Dean’s office, ordinarily by the first day of the Examination Period.
 Independent Study is not counted toward General Education or divisional distribution requirements and is not normally counted toward concentration or secondary field requirements.